 Within the SLRAOC, Wisconsin has five beaches that have designations for recreational restrictions pathogens due to the presence of E. coli.
-Wisconsin Point Shafer Beach #2 was added to the Wisconsin 303(d) list in 2008, Wisconsin Point Lot 1 and Wisconsin Point Dutchman Creek were added in 2014, Barker Island Inner Beach was added in 2018, and Wisconsin Point Lot 3 was added in 2022.
-The Wisconsin Point Lot 3 addition came after new E. coli bacteria criteria were approved by the Wisconsin legislature in 2020.
+Visit the WDNR website for the most recent impaired waters list https://dnr.wisconsin.gov/topic/SurfaceWater/ConditionLists.html.
+Recent additions to the impaired waters list came after new E. coli bacteria criteria were approved by the Wisconsin legislature in 2020.
 The new criteria allow fewer bacteria spikes over the course of the beach season, which led to additional impairment listings in the 2022 assessment period.
-Based on the source tracking study, the WI Point Beaches E. coli has been linked to bird and wildlife sources.
+Based on the source tracking study, the WI Point Beaches E. coli has been linked to bird and wildlife sources and is not addressed under the BUI.